 In developed countries, University hospitals are better when it comes to provision of medical services.
 A good example is the Aghakhan university hospital which is affiliated to the Aghakhan university located in Pakistan.
 The hospital has its branches worldwide in Karachi-Pakistan, Nairobi-Kenya, Dar-es-salaam- Tanzania, Kampala- Uganda and in London- UK.
 The hospital is known to provide high priority medical services and healthcare.
 That is how it should be with university hospitals.

-The eyes are now fixed to the parliament to introduce a bill to the house in a bid to see Ku get back partial or better still full ownership to the facility.
-Although it seems like trying to get blood from a stone, it is the only way out for Ku.
+The eyes are now fixed to the parliament to introduce a bill to the house in a bid to see KU get back partial or better still full ownership to the facility.
+Although it seems like trying to get blood from a stone, it is the only way out.
 This will ease the challenge that students and lectures are currently undergoing, loitering up and down seeking medical facilities to carry out academic activities while their own facility lies in their midst but they can’t access it.